 But despite the benefits of energy efficiency and high returns on investment, most homes and businesses are still highly inefficient.
 The reason is that consumers face tremendous barriers to improved efficiency, including lack of information, split incentives (when the tenant pays the energy bills but the landlord makes decisions about equipment), upfront costs, access to capital, and aversion to risks.
 National estimates suggest that more than 20% of energy usage could still be reduced through energy efficiency by 2020 (McKinsey 2009).
+Note: The McKinsey approach to identify potential was more akin to economic potential as McKinsey attempted to estimate how much energy efficiency was NPV positive.
+The McKinsey report includes end-use technologies more amenable to federal and state codes and standards.
+The McKinsey report assumes immediate replacement of all NPV positive energy efficiency technologies.
+The McKinsey report also includes efficiency gains from combined heat and power plants.

 State-level policies and programs have been successful in breaking down many of these barriers to help consumers reap the benefits of energy efficiency.
-Each year, leading states are already meeting of their overall electricity needs from new energy efficiency alone and saving consumers billions of dollars each year on energy bills.
+Each year, leading states are already meeting 2% of their overall electricity needs from new energy efficiency alone and saving consumers billions of dollars each year on energy bills.
 And over the long-term, these efficiency savings accrue and can avoid the need to build new energy supply infrastructure.
 Most states in fact have long-term resource goals in place to ramp-up their energy efficiency efforts.
 Local governments are also showing innovative policy solutions to encourage greater energy efficiency.